Attention, IT Department: You are no longer needed.

 Imagine this scenario

-Not all Shadow IT should be treated equally, but there the type that should be locked-down right now is file-related Shadow IT.
-Letting files live unmonitored in various insecure places can lead to hefty regulatory fines, data breaches and even lawsuits.
+Not all Shadow IT should be treated equally, but they’re the type that should be locked-down right now is file-related Shadow IT.
+Letting files live unmonitored in various insecure places can lead to hefty regulatory fines, data breaches, and even lawsuits.
 Tack those figures onto the $1.5 million we just covered and you’re easily looking at an eight-figure nightmare for your business.

 Luckily for IT, those same eight-figure numbers can help when speaking to managers and executives about file-related Shadow IT.
 They’ll want a solution, especially with all the headaches we’ve uncovered, and we’ll get to those shortly.